osohq/oso/docs/content/any/getting-started/application/model/index.md

 ---
-title: Model your authorization policy
+title: Model your authorization logic
 description: |
     Authorization in Oso starts with the policy.
 Authorization policies define the resources that you want to control access to, and rules that